AKB48: 2010–2011: Koko ni Ita Koto

 The group's first 2011 single, "Sakura no Ki ni Narō", was released on February 16.
 It sold 655,000 copies on its first day, surpassing "Beginner's" first-day sales of 568,000.
 By the end of its first week the single sold 942,479 copies, the group's best and the fastest sales in Japan since 2000.

-On February 21, AKB48 announced its third album, Koko ni Ita Koto (ここにいたこと), which would include 11 new tracks and was scheduled for an April 6 release.
+On February 21, AKB48 announced its first studio album, Koko ni Ita Koto (ここにいたこと), which would include 11 new tracks and was scheduled for an April 6 release.
 Due to the 2011 Tōhoku earthquake and tsunami, the group stopped its AKB48 Theater performances and canceled some of its public events.
 AKB48 began the "Dareka no Tame ni" (誰かのために, lit.
 "For someone's sake") project, collecting donations for earthquake and tsunami relief.
 One of its concert venues, the Yokohama Arena, was used for a two-day charity event beginning on March 26 and 12 AKB48 members attended the Okinawa International Movie Festival that day for the same purpose.
 On March 15, AKB48 announced that ¥500 million would be donated by the group, its sister groups SKE48, SDN48 and NMB48 and associates of AKS, its management company.
 Koko ni Ita Koto's release was postponed until June 8, with part of the album's proceeds donated to disaster victims.
 On April 1 the group released the charity single "Dareka no Tame ni (What can I do for someone?)" (誰かのために -What can I do for someone?-) on the Recochoku website as a digital download, with all proceeds earmarked for earthquake and tsunami relief.